 Written by Jeff Eisenband @JeffEisenband

-Detroit is Motown, Hockeytown and now for four years running, Rocket Mortgage Classic-Town.
-This week, the PGA TOUR makes its penultimate stop of the Regular Season at Detroit Golf Club.
-While the event’s history might not yet span a half-decade, the golf course’s lifespan is spread across three centuries.
+Detroit is Motown, Hockeytown and now for six years running, Rocket Mortgage Classic-Town.
+This week, the PGA TOUR heads to Detroit Golf Club at a key juncture in the season, as players aim to cement their spots in the FedExCup Playoffs (top 70 after the Wyndham Championship in early August).
+While the event’s history might not yet span a decade, the golf course’s lifespan is spread across three centuries.

-When Donald Ross designed the track more than 100 years ago, he might not have considered the likes of Cameron Davis and Tony Finau attacking its terrain.
+When Donald Ross designed the track more than 100 years ago, he might not have considered the likes of Cameron Young and Will Zalatoris attacking its terrain.
+But they're at Detroit Golf Club this week and ready to tackle its challenges, with low scores likely required to contend and win.

 1. Technically a composite course

-Detroit Golf Club opened in 1899 during the William McKinley administration.
+Detroit Golf Club was founded in 1899 during the William McKinley administration.
 The initial course had six holes and annual dues were $10.
 Three more holes were added in 1900.

 In 1913, after the club purchased some more property, it requested the services of Donald Ross, who was just a few years removed from designing Pinehurst Nos.
 1, 2 and 3.
 In Detroit, Ross felt he had enough room for two 18-hole courses.
 The North Course, a par 72, would ultimately become more daunting than the South Course, a par 68, with the North Course now roughly 870 yards longer.